 The final report was completed in 2008 and was reviewed by LWAG, CMER, and ISPR.
 The contract with the consultant that collected the data and prepared the final report was not renewed; therefore, the final report has not been revised based on ISPR comments.
 LWAG developed a memorandum that summarized the complex issues surrounding the inability to finalize the RMZ Resample report and its tentative conclusions, and LWAG provided suggestions for addressing any useful information that might be extracted from the RMZ Resample.
 That memorandum and the ISPR comments were attached as an addendum to the final report and submitted to CMER for final approval.
 Since that time, LWAG has examined the report and available data and has determined that only the bird and amphibian data have some potential for further analysis and development of useful additional products.
-Because of the nature of how it was collected, the bird data have a higher priority, and LWAG is developing a plan on how to address the bird data reanalysis.
+Because of the nature of how it was collected, the bird data have a higher priority.
+A report on the bird data was developed in 2013, has gone through LWAG review and is projected for CMER review in early 2014.